nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/hogp.rst

    :local:
    :depth: 2

-The HIDS Client uses the :ref:`gatt_dm_readme` module to acquire all attribute handles that are required to interact with the HIDS server.
+The HIDS Client uses the :ref:`gatt_dm_readme` to acquire all attribute handles that are required to interact with the HIDS server.

 Overview
 ********